Feeling Anxious And Angry? Here Are 3 Things You Can Do To Calm Down Right Now

 When we take notice of our feelings and remember to calm ourselves by shifting our focus, we give ourselves the control we need to move away from reactivity, and respond.
 This is how we can channel anxiety and anger into healthy problem-solving that helps us feel stronger, and more confident.

 Looking for more help managing anger and the anxiety that so often fuels it?
-Check out my book, Hack Your Anxiety, full of strategies to maintain balance and keep anxiety working for you.
+Learn more about my book Hack Your Anxiety and access free tools to help you manage the fear and anxiety going around the world today.

 Photo by Christian Erfurt on Unsplash